 Oh, and needless to say - we need Nate to make it to Paris today!
 He's supposed to discuss the delivery of some crocodile leather for a first purse prototype with the global director of procurement."

 After I hang up, I have to sit down.
 If I was alone I'd probably burst into tears.

 Is this what it has come to now?
 I used to be an average part-time working mom with an office job who made one fatefull transaction, and today I am permanently on the run, and my current assignment is to source a sidestay landing gear for an Avro Liner - the lemon that is finally being phased out in favor of C Series.
 It just about missed making the top ten worst airplanes that are still in service!

 I don't know how many times one of them was AOG due to a spare part that was missing and needed to be disassembled from another plane that was sitting in another airport on another continent because you just.haven't.been.able to order them for over than twelve years!

 But you know me.
 I'm nothing if not resourceful.
 And of course I know people.
 Thank you, R, for helping me out!
 Air Botswana came through with this gizmo:

 Guess what, though?

-He was supposed to board a plane that takes him to Bruxelles first, and from there to Paris.
+He was supposed to board a plane that took him to Bruxelles first, and from there to Paris.
 They had him paged several times at Frankfurt Airport.
 Nothing.
-Is he suspecting anything?
+Was he suspecting anything?